NTU-Mecatron/BehaviorTree.ROS/README.md

 - [RosActionNode](include/behaviortree_ros/bt_action_node.h) that, similarly, is a wrapper around [actionlib::SimpleActionClient](http://wiki.ros.org/actionlib).

+Most recently, two new wrappers have been added:

+- [RosSubscriberNode](include/behaviortree_ros/bt_subscriber_node.h) that can be used to subscribe to a ROS topic and check whether the data satisfies a condition.

+- [RosPublisherNode](include/behaviortree_ros/bt_publisher_node.h) that can be used to publish to a ROS topic.

 This package also provides an example of how to implement BT in ROS.
 Specifically:

 - `src/main.cpp` is an example of how to create a simple BT that calls a ROS Service and a ROS Action, and connect it to Groot2.